 At the conclusion of the program the graduate will be able to apply for licensure and take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 This program prepares graduates for employment in numerous health care settings.
 Registered Nurses hold positions in hospitals, nursing care facilities, physician offices, home health and in federal state and local government service organizations.
-Program completion is 60 weeks, program delivery is residential.
+Program completion is 80 weeks, program.